Welcome to this must-read manual on how long to become an LPN!

 A Licenced Practical Nurse is a healthcare professional who provides patients with all their primary care needs.

-The operations of LPNs might be under supervision, usually to registered nurses (RNs), doctors, or physicians.
+The operations of LPNs might be under supervision, usually by Registered Nurses (RNs), Doctors, or Physicians.

 The primary roles of an LPN include: